circus-tent/circus/docs/source/security.rst

 - **5555** -- the port used to control circus via **circusctl**
 - **5556** -- the port used for the Publisher/Subscriber channel.
+- **5557** -- the port used for the statitics channel -- if activated.
+- **8080** -- the port used by the Web UI -- if activated.

 These ports allow client apps to interact with your Circus system, and depending on how your infrastructure is organized, you may want to protect these ports via firewalls **or** configure Circus to run using **IPC** ports.

 When Configured using IPC, the commands must be run from the same box, but no one can access them from outside, unlike using TCP.

 uid and gid
 -----------